qtquwu/Better-Eating-Mod/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+# Better Eating

+This is a simple mod - all it adds is a configurable delay after you eat to prevent you from placing blocks or interacting with blocks

-## License
+## API

+This mod also adds a callback event for whenever food is eaten, returning the player, world, and hand.
+In this mod, this is used to update the food timer based on the config.
-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Feel free to use this code in your own projects if you wish to, with or without credit.

+## Dependencies

+This mod requires the Fabric API.
+All other dependencies should be bundled.